 3 credits.
-An examination of popular and contemporary literature for young adults including the development of instructional techniques that integrate literature throughout the middle and secondary school curriculum.
+An examination of popular and contemporary literature for young adults including the development of instructional techniques that

 EDU3344 Teaching Communication Arts and Literature in Middle and Secondary Schools

 4 credits.
 Trends, issues, objectives, methods, and materials for teaching literature, writing and the language arts in middle and secondary schools.
 Taken concurrently with EDU3420